Updated on August 22, 2022

-An inheritance that either of you receives in your own name only
+Inheritances that either of you receives in your own name only (“Keeping Family Treasures out of the Marital Estate”)

-A gift that either of you receives in your own name only
+Gifts that either of you receive in your own name only

 The Division of Your Marital Property